 Applicants requesting Development Fund must submit the State Historic Review documentation as required by Indiana Code 14-21-1-18.
-Instructions for the Development Fund State Historic Review process can be found in the Environmental Review Record and Section 106 User's GuideSchedule M ("User's Guide").
-Applicants must determine if the development site falls within a National or State Historic District or if the development site is individually listed buildings or structures in the Development are listed individually in-on the State or National Register of Historic Places.
+Instructions for the Development Fund State Historic Review process can be found in the Environmental Review Record and Section 106 User's Guide ("User's Guide").
+Applicants must determine if buildings or structures in the Development are listed individually in the State or National Register of Historic Places.